Here are the main things you need to have prepared to complete your application:

 Early/middle college applicants planning to transfer 42 or more completed credits to MSU are required to select a major.
 The majors of exploratory preference, pre-nursing and pre-veterinary cannot be chosen.
 Many majors at MSU have additional admission requirements.
 Applicants to these restricted majors should review the additional requirements carefully before applying.

-There are two ways to apply to MSU.
+There are three ways to apply to MSU.
 Select the option that is right for you, but only submit one application for admission.
 MSU has no preference for which type of application you submit.